fabiommendes/easymunk/docs/src/tutorials/SlideAndPinJoint.rst

-The documentation for Chipmunk can be found here: http://chipmunk-physics.net/release/ChipmunkLatest-Docs/ It is for the c-library but is a good complement to the Pymunk documentation as the concepts are the same, just that Pymunk is more pythonic to use.
+The documentation for Chipmunk can be found here: http://chipmunk-physics.net/release/ChipmunkLatest-Docs/ It is for the c-library but is a good complement to the Easymunk documentation as the concepts are the same, just that Easymunk is more pythonic to use.

-The API documentation for Pymunk can be found here: :doc:`../pymunk`.
+The API documentation for Easymunk can be found here: :doc:`../easymunk`.

 Anyway, we are now ready to write some code::

     import sys
     import pygame
-    import pymunk #1
+    import easymunk #1

     def main():
         pygame.init()